The Skills First Program

 Now is the ideal time to make a start on gaining new skills, or upgrading your existing skills, to help you get the job you want.

-The Victorian Training Guarantee is making vocational training more accessible to people who do not hold a post-school qualification, or who want to gain a higher level qualification than they already hold.
+The Skills First Program is making vocational training more accessible to people who do not hold a post-school qualification, or who want to gain a higher level qualification than they already hold.

 There are now an unlimited number of government-subsidised training places available to people who meet the eligibility criteria.